-- a. an emergency or disaster project; or - b. a project located in an economically depressed area as determined by the secretary of labor in consultation with the secretary of commerce and the c. a project which is exempt by law (42 USC 3056(c)).
+- a. an emergency or disaster project; or - b. a project located in an economically depressed area as determined by the secretary of Labor in consultation with the secretary of Commerce and the director of the Office of Community Services of the Department of Health and Human Services; or - c. a project which is exempt by law (42 USC 3056(c)).